ZoeLeBlanc/IntroToDH2020/week3/python_fundamentals1.md

 ## Python Fundamentals 1

+**Data Flow**

+Computers read code line by line, top to bottom of a script.
+But what if you want to have code run not in sequential order, or you want your code to do something depending on a value, or you want to reuse your code and run it multiple times?

+We can solve all those problems with data flow structures.

-#### Looping
+#### 1. Looping
 In `code_review_week2.py` you had to print out multiple values from the tools dictionary.
 While typing each value out is tedious, it was still possible to do.
 However, what would happen if you had hundreds or thousands of values?

-While there's a much faster way to traverse data structures and types in Python, called `Looping`.
-With various loops in Python, you can travel through a sequence (i.e. a list, dictionary, string, etc...) to be able to manipulate items within the sequence.
+There's a much faster way to traverse data structures and types in Python, called `Looping`.
+With various types of loops in Python, you can travel through a sequence (i.e. a list, dictionary, string, etc...) to be able to manipulate items within the sequence.

 **For Loops** are one of the most common ways in python to loop over a sequence.
 But what does looping mean exactly?

-Let's go back to our script from week 2, and find our list of halloween costumes.
+Let's go back to our script from week 2, and find our list of names.
 Add these lines to the script:
 ```python
 names=["Sara", "Kevin", "Shiva", "Anna", "Meher", "Maia"]
 for name in names: